 - 3.0 Overall GPA

-- Must be a University of San Diego Computer Science undergraduate student or BS/BA in Engineering undergraduate student
+- Must be a University of San Diego BS or BA Computer Science undergraduate student or BS/BA in Engineering undergraduate student

 - Academic advisor approval is required to be considered for the program

-To be considered for the Combined Cyber Security Engineering program at USD, first make sure that you meet all eligibility requirements.
-If you meet these requirements, please fill out the form at the top of this page.
-You will be connected to an Enrollment Advisor that will guide you through the formal application process.
+To be considered for the Combined Cyber Security Engineering program at USD, first make sure that you meet all eligibility requirements and work on completing the steps below.
+Make sure to fill out the form at the top of this page to get connected with your graduate enrollment advisor who can help you navigate your application into the MS-CSE program.